An elementary illustrated introduction to simplicial sets: A build-up to simplicial sets

 Thus Delta sets afford some greater flexibility beyond ordered simplicial complexes.
 One may continue to think of the sets $X_n$ as collections of simplices and interpret from the face maps how these are meant to be glued together (Exercise: Give each ``simplex'' of the cone $X$ of the preceding example an abstract label, write out the full set of face maps in these labels, then reverse engineer how to construct the cone from this information.
 One sees that everything is forced.
 For example, there is one $2$-simplex, two of whose faces are the same, so they must be glued together!).
 However, it is common in the fancier literature not to think of the $X_n$ as collections of simplices at all but simply as abstract sets with abstract collections of face maps.
 At least this is what authors would have us believe - I tend to picture simplices in my head anyway, while keeping in mind that this is more of a cognitive aid than it is ``what's really going on.''

 \paragraph{The category-theoretic definition.} While we're walking the tightrope of abstraction, let's take it a step further.
-Recall that we discussed in Example \ref{E: n-simplex} that we can think of an ordered simplicial complex as a collection of isomorphic images of the standard $n$-simplices.
-Of course to describe the simplicial complex fully we need not only the images of the standard simplices but we need to know which image faces are attached together.
+Recall that we discussed in Example \ref{E: n-simplex} that we can think of an ordered simplicial complex as a collection of isomorphic images of the standard $n$-simplices (for various $n$).
+Of course to describe the simplicial complex fully we need to know not just about these copies of the standard simplices but also about how their faces are attached together.
 This information is contained in the face maps, which tell us when two simplices share a face.
 There's an alternative definition of Delta complexes that takes more of this point of view.
-It might be a little scary if you're not that comfortable with category theory, but don't worry I'll walk you through it (though I do assume you know the basic language of categories and functors).
+It might be a little scary if you're not that comfortable with category theory, but don't worry, I'll walk you through it (though I do assume you know the basic language of categories and functors).

-First, we define a category $\widehat \Delta$, $\widehat \Delta$:
+First, we define a category $\widehat \Delta$: